 The Benefits of Health Law Section Membership Include:

-Receive the Section’s newsletter, Health Law Journal features peer-written substantive articles relating to the practice of health law on various topics including the Family Health Care Decisions Act, HIPAA, nursing homes, managed care, mental health, medical ethics, and long-term care.
+Receiving the Section’s newsletter, the Health Law Journal features peer-written substantive articles relating to the practice of health law on various topics including the Family Health Care Decisions Act, HIPAA, nursing homes, managed care, mental health, medical ethics, and long-term care.

 • Participate on the Section’s private online community, to post requests for guidance and referrals from health law attorneys from across the state.

-• Earn CLE and learn at our New York-specific high-quality educational programs and networking events.
+• Earn CLE credit and learn at our New York-specific and high-quality educational programs and networking events.

-• Join a Committee for professional growth opportunities — the Health Law Section has more than a dozen substantive Committees that provide you with the opportunity to learn about very specific practice areas, and work to influence the laws that can affect your practice.
+• Join a Committee for professional growth opportunities — the Health Law Section has more than a dozen substantive Committees that provide members with opportunities to learn about specific practice areas, and work to influence the laws that can affect your practice.

 Contact the Health Law Section Liaison